ImanAhm/RUN-Optimization-Algorithm/README.md

 To use the RUN algorithm, import the RUN function from the module and define your objective function.
 Set the parameters such as population size, maximum iterations, and bounds.

 import numpy as np

-from IM_RUN import RUN
+from IM_RUN_optimizer import RUN

 # Define objective function
 def sphere_function(x):